deniz997/jpacman-testing/README.md

 # JPacman
 This project was the product of the assignments given during Software Testing course at the University of Potsdam SoSe'21.
-Exercises solved can be found in the project folder along with the answers and explainations of the code.

 [![Build Status](https://travis-ci.com/SERG-Delft/jpacman.svg?branch=master)](https://travis-ci.com/SERG-Delft/jpacman)